kiboschool/course-programming-2/src/lessons/data/exercises.md

 </aside>

-You are required to submit documentation for 10 practice exercises over the course of the term.
-Each one will count for 1/10 of your practice grade, or 1% of your overall grade.
+You are required to submit documentation for 10 exercises over the course of the term.
+Each one will count for 1/10 of your exercises grade, or 1% of your overall grade.

-* You are welcome to log practice that is not one of the exercises listed on the practice page.
+* You are welcome to log work that is not one of the exercises listed on the exercises page.
 * You can submit a link to a github repo, a replit, a Google doc, or some other resource.